 - Log event message

 - Syslog message

 - Send email

 - Send SMS message

 - a.
 If no messaging actions are available, create them now.
-See Available Actions (on page 219).
+See Available Actions.

 - b.
 To select any methods, select them one by one in the Available field.

 To add all available methods, simply click Select All.